rancher/rancher-docs/versioned_docs/version-2.8/api/api-tokens.md

 ## Token Hashing

 Users can enable token hashing, where tokens undergo a one-way hash using the SHA256 algorithm.
 This is a non-reversible process: once enabled, this feature cannot be disabled.
-It is advisable to take backups prior to enabling and/or evaluating in a test environment first.
+It is advisable to take backups before enabling and/or evaluating in a test environment first.

 To enable token hashing, refer to [this section](../how-to-guides/advanced-user-guides/enable-experimental-features/enable-experimental-features.md).